Crown Undergraduate Research Program

 Completed applications must be sent by email to email@example.com by the following deadlines:

-Applications will be evaluated by a review committee and recipients will be announced within two weeks of the deadline.
+Following review of the applications, recipients will be announced within two weeks of the deadline.
 The evaluation will be conducted according to the following criteria:

 1. Research plan: evidence of a strong research design and/or innovative nature of the project (2 points)